Function Generator

 • Max depth of tree – maximum depth of the genetic programming tree that represents the function expression you look for.
 Too big tree size may cause overfitting (lack of generalization).
 The limit set too low may disallow expressions complex enough to describe your data.
 Default: 6.

-• Available functions – list of available base functions.
+• Available functions – the list of available base functions.
 Function sets for floating-point and integer problems differ a bit.
+Literal Value and Range Literals allow to define constants that may be helpful for the optimization process.

-When problem definition is done, click the OK button to begin computation.
+When problem definition is done, click the Evolve button to begin computation.

 Main plug-in window